 Concha Alborg´s first memoir is Divorce After Death.
 A Widow’s Memoir (Philadelphia, Shorehouse Books, 2014).
 Concha didn’t think that anything could hurt her more than the death of her husband from cancer, but within days of being made a widow, Concha discovered that her marriage and her husband were not what she had envisioned.
 With a unique point of view, due to her bi-cultural background, and self-deprecating humor, she takes us on a personal journey.
 Her strength and determination to build a new life led her down a path that allowed her to reject the veil of widowhood and instead embrace a life of happiness, love and acceptance.
 See reviews and more on this book under “Memoirs,” “Reviews” and “Writing Selections.”

-Concha Alborg’s latest work is a family memoir, My Mother, That Stranger.
-Letters from the Spanish Civil War (Brighton, Sussex Academic Press, 2019), based on letters she fortuitously found written between her parents during that time.
-Writing this memoir was a fascinating journey of identification with her father, since he had a long life and she knew him well and a process of discovery of her mother, who died when the author was still in her twenties, and whom she didn’t get to know as well as she would have liked.
+Concha Alborg’s latest project is based on the letters between her parents that she found in preparation for a Symposium about her father.
+First, she published My Mother, That Stranger.
+Letters from the Spanish Civil War (Brighton, Sussex Academic Press, 2019), a family memoir.
+Writing this book was a fascinating journey of identification with her father, since he had a long life and she knew him well and a process of discovery of her mother, who died when the author was still in her twenties, and whom she didn’t get to know as well as she would have liked.
 Thus the “stranger’ in the title.

 Concha has turned this epistolary treasure into a family memoir, focusing on her mother’s life, who like many Spanish women of her generation, lived for her family, her husband and her children.
 Although the author’s mother always supported her father´s career, she was completely overshadowed by him.
 The sacrifices she made to her illustrious husband were considerable.
 She felt uprooted when the family moved to the United States, for example.